Skip to content

 BASIC

 The BASIC category includes everything from the MINIMAL category, and adds rules that are widely accepted as standard Protobuf style.
-These rules should generally be applied for all Protobuf schemas.
+These rules should be applied for all Protobuf schemas.

 The additional rules in the BASIC category are: